-As discussed in Policy Context, AB 1534 would allow DMHC-regulated plans to include HIV specialists, as defined, as primary care providers (PCPs) upon their request and if they meet the plan or insurers' criteria for a specialist serving as a primary care provider.
-The medical effectiveness review summarizes findings from the literature on the effectiveness of primary care services for HIV patients provided by an HIV specialist, compared to a primary care provider who is not an HIV specialist.
+As discussed in Policy Context, AB 993 would allow DMHC-regulated plans to include HIV specialists, as defined, as primary care providers (PCPs) upon their request and if they meet the plan or insurers' criteria for a specialist serving as a PCP.
+The medical effectiveness review summarizes findings from the literature on the effectiveness of primary care services for HIV patients provided by an HIV specialist, compared to a PCP who is not an HIV specialist.
 CHBRP previously examined the literature through 2016 in the analysis of AB 2372.
-This review summarizes the literature 2016 to present.
+This review summarizes the literature 2016 to 2017 and briefly summarizes the key findings.
+For complete review of the studies, please see CHBRP's 2017 analysis of AB 1534.

 As described in the analysis of AB 2372, multiple studies have found that receiving outpatient care for HIV from a provider with more training/expertise in HIV is associated with better outcomes for measures of HIV severity, such as plasma viral load control (Landon et al., 2005).
-PLWH who are treated by providers with more HIV training/expertise were more likely to be on HAART (Landon, 2005) and on newer treatment regimens sooner (Landon et al., 2003).
+People living with HIV/AIDS (PLWH) who are treated by providers with more HIV training/expertise were more likely to be on HAART (Landon, 2005) and on newer treatment regimens sooner (Landon et al., 2003).
 However, these studies do not address whether receiving care from an HIV specialist, as defined in the bill, is associated with better detection of non-HIV comorbidities.
-CHBRP assumes that AB 1534 would only affect PLWH's choice of provider for non-HIV comorbidities because under current law PLWH already have access to HIV specialists for HIV/AIDS care.
+CHBRP assumes that AB 993 would only affect PLWH's choice of provider for non-HIV comorbidities because under current law PLWH already have access to HIV specialists for HIV/AIDS care.